 Pipeline Stages & Configuration | FieldCamp

-Configure pipeline stages, transitions, and automation rules for service requests in FieldCamp.
-Customize colors, stage order, required fields, and workflows.
+Set up pipeline stages, transitions, and automation rules for the request pipeline in FieldCamp — control flow, required actions, and stage-driven workflows.

 Accessing Pipeline Configuration

 Go to Settings > Pipeline Configuration.
 Only Admin and Superadmin roles can access this page.
-See Roles and Permissions for details.
+See Roles and Permissions for the full permission matrix.

 You will see a list of all objects grouped into two sections: